 People Pets and Places You Love

 Growing up in North Carolina, strong heart-responses to things I saw demanded expression in a drawing.
 Life made more sense when I created art; I taught myself how to draw, learning to organize values so three-dimensions emerged.
 My sketchbook I entitled "Expressiones."
 Artist Andrew Wyeth’s detailed realism inspired me to draw and paint my surroundings.

-My passion for painting ignited when I won an art award at fourteen.
-Resolute to paint, formal training began in 1969 at the Academy of Art in San Francisco, then at Northern Virginia Community College and as a fine arts major at George Mason University.
+My passion to paint ignited and solidified when I won an art award at fourteen.
+I attended the Academy of Art in San Francisco, and more training came at Northern Virginia Community College and as a fine arts major at George Mason University.

 You may find my work in leading galleries and art shows on the Outer Banks, around northeast North Carolina, and in public buildings and private homes throughout the United States.
-I am a juried member of the North Carolina Watercolor Society and an active member in the local Dare County Arts Council.
+I am a juried member of the North Carolina Watercolor Society and an active member in the local Dare County Arts Council in Manteo.